lonycell/grafana.v7/docs/sources/alerting/notifications.md

 ### Kafka

-Notifications can be sent to a Kafka topic from Grafana using the [Kafka REST Proxy](https://docs.confluent.io/1.0/kafka-rest/docs/index.html).
+Notifications can be sent to a Kafka topic from ThingSPIN using the [Kafka REST Proxy](https://docs.confluent.io/1.0/kafka-rest/docs/index.html).
-There are a couple of configuration options which need to be set up in Grafana UI under Kafka Settings:
+There are a couple of configuration options which need to be set up in ThingSPIN UI under Kafka Settings:

 1. Kafka REST Proxy endpoint.